Russia's first LNG refuelling ship completes sea trials

-MOSCOW (Reuters) - Russia’s first ship designed to run on liquefied natural gas (LNG) and fuel other vessels with LNG has completed its sea trials, energy firm Gazprom Neft reported on Friday.
+Russia's first ship designed to run on liquefied natural gas (LNG) and fuel other vessels with LNG has completed its sea trials, energy firm Gazprom Neft (SIBN.MM) reported on Friday.

 The Dmitry Mendeleev is expected to enter Gazprom Neft's fleet in the second half of this year, the company said.